 Reporting Texas supports young journalists by fostering an ethical and creative environment for graduate and undergraduate students at the University of Texas to report the news and thereby shed light on our community and our world.
 Our mission is supported by a grant from the Carnegie Corporation of New York and its Initiative on the Future of Journalism Education.
 Reporting Texas represents a wealth of disciplines, and all students are invited to present their ideas to our editorial staff, who review and edit all submissions.
 We welcome reporting through traditional and novel approaches, including text, photos, slideshows, sound slides, videos and mixed media.
 We emphasize reporting that focuses on untold stories.

 Additionally, Reporting Texas is open to mutually beneficial partnerships across a wide breadth of news outlets.
-For more information, please send an e-mail to Reporting Texas to contact Mark Coddington, the Web editor, and Kathleen McElroy, who handles articles.
+For more information, please send an e-mail to the editor, Mark Coddington.